neonspectra/rogue-trader-setting-handout/README.md

 - "*Great Maker, whose Motive Force [..] godly communion.*" - R. Sanders, *Adeptus Mechanicus: Tech-Priest*.
 Nottingham: Black Library, 2015.
 ISBN 978-1782518051.
 - "*Between the stars the ancient unseen enemies of mankind wait and hunger.*" - R. Priestly, A. Chambers. *Warhammer 40,000 Codex Imperialis (2nd Edition)*.
 Nottingham: Games Workshop, 1993.
 ISBN 978-1869893835.
 Page 7.
 - "*I have seen darkness [...]
 So I step off and welcome the dark.*" - N. Kyme, *Vulkan Lives*.
 Nottingham: Black Library, 2013.
 ISBN 9781849705127.

+## Assets Used

+- Warhammer 40,000 Imperial Aquila by mack648 - [SVG](https://seeklogo.com/vector-logo/342858/imperial-aquila).
+    - I am pretty sure that the Imperial Aquila is a trademark of Games Workshop.
+I have made use of it with no license, endorsement, or permission for this fan creation.
+- Fonts:
+    - [KJV1611](https://github.com/ctrlcctrlv/kjv1611) by Fredrick Brennan [@ctrlcctrlv](https://github.com/ctrlcctrlv) (OFL-1.1 license - License text in asset folder)
+    - [TT2020](https://github.com/ctrlcctrlv/TT2020) by Fredrick Brennan [@ctrlcctrlv](https://github.com/ctrlcctrlv) (OFL-1.1 license - License text in asset folder)

+## GitHub Actions Workflow

+This document is compiled with GitHub Actions in XeLaTeX using [xu-cheng/latex-action](https://github.com/xu-cheng/latex-action).
+You can build the document yourself if you fork this repo and manually trigger the **Compile and Upload** action from the Actions tab.

 ## Full-Bleed Printing